 Dinner had been a very subdued affair.
 After the initial attempts by Jazz and Jack to lighten the mood the table had fallen silent as they all ate, their minds attempting to accept what they had been told.
 Danny and Jazz had taken it the hardest whereas their parents had seemed to accept the rolls they would play without hesitation, they weren't happy to do so but they understood the importance of it.
 They had always known that they would pass after a lifetime of ghost hunting and, while they had hoped it would be peacefully, knew that there was nothing that could be done about it.
 The only thing they regretted about how they would go was the effect it would have on their children, and the fact that they wouldn't be there to see the rest of their lives.

 Jazz had trouble accepting both her parents' fate and their acceptance to it.
-While she knew it was probably for the best that they understood their places so well it still hurt her to see them so ready to die just because the master of time said they would.
+While she knew it was probably for the best that they understood their places so well it still hurt her to see them so ready to die just because the Master of Time said they probably would.
 She understood it though and didn't press the issue with them.
 No, her largest issues were all centered on Danny and his uncertain future.
-In the years since he lost his friends the two had become very close and she worried about him both as a sister and as a good friend.
+In the year since he lost his friends the two had become very close and she worried about him both as a sister and as a good friend.
 Jazz knew Danny was hurting badly at their parents' fate particularly since it would be Dan that was the one to cut their lives short.
 She also knew he was worried about her and Clockwork's very vague mention of her, if she was honest with herself she was frightened as well but she wouldn't let him know…he had enough to deal with now.

 Danny, for his part, was lost in his thoughts.
 He constantly replayed the conversation with Clockwork, looking for any small amount of hope that his family could survive the inevitable coming of Dan.
 As he thought about it he realized that truly the best he could hope for is that they would be out of town when it happened, but somehow he knew that wouldn't happen.
 He'd decided that he would talk to Valerie and explain the situation to her and even though his parents volunteered to do it after he was gone he knew it was something he needed to do himself.

 The fact that he had to leave Amity left him feeling sick to his stomach, but he knew he had to do what Clockwork told him to or there would be no chance for anybody to survive.
-Over the years Danny had become good at self-sacrifice, Jazz would argue that he'd become too good to the point that it was entirely unhealthy, but he recognized the need for it, being one of the only two heros in the entire town.
+Over the years Danny had become good at self-sacrifice, Jazz would argue that he'd become too good to the point that it was entirely unhealthy, but he recognized the need for it, being one of the only two heros in the entire city.
 Hell for all he knew they were the only ones in the entire state.

 After dinner had been finished, the table cleared and dishes done, the Fenton family made their way to the living room where they sat and talked to each other for a few hours.
-They didn't say a single thing about the future that weighed heavily on each of their minds, instead they done their best to keep to lighthearted topics.
+They didn't say a single thing about the future that weighed heavily on each of their minds, instead they did their best to keep to lighthearted topics.
 Jazz told them about a college she'd done some research on in California that had a very prestigious reputation for psychology degrees and that she'd been seriously considering moving there next fall.
 The closest they came to talking about the situation was when they began speculating what life would be like for Danny in Japan.

 Once he'd finished getting dressed Danny silently transformed and flew through the ceiling to the roof of the ops center, turning tangible he leaned against the railing as he silently raged about the unfairness of what he was about to do, both to himself and everyone else.
 Finally, after several moments of internal struggle he reached into his pocket and pulled out his cell phone, flipping through his phone book until he got to Valerie he hit the call button and put the device to his ear and listened as it rang, almost wishing that she wouldn't pick up.